mattrayner/cordova-plugin-vuforia/README.md

 ## Requirements
+> **NOTE:** You will require an Android or iOS device for development and testing.
+Cordova-Plugin-Vuforia requires hardware and software support that is not present in either the iOS or Android simulators.

 Cordova-Plugin-Vuforia requires the following:
 * [npm][npm]
 * [Cordova 6.*][cordova] - 6.* is required as of v2.1 of this plugin, it adds support for Android 6 (Marshmellow) and iOS 9.